-NYSERDA incurs certain indirect costs (e.g., administrative salaries expense, fringe benefits expense, and general and administrative expense) that are not directly associated with a specific function/program.
+NYSERDA incurs certain indirect costs (e.g., administrative salary expense, fringe benefit expense, and general and administrative expense) that are not directly associated with a specific function/program.
 Therefore, these costs are allocated in proportion to direct salary expenses of each NYSERDA function/program, including NY Green Bank.

-Administrative salaries expense is comprised of an allocation of NYSERDA's administrative and support unit salaries and fringe benefit expenses.
-The administrative salaries and fringe benefit expenses allocated to NY Green Bank are included in salaries and benefits expense.
-General and administrative expense includes costs such as rent, equipment and facility costs, and information technology costs allocated to NY Green Bank.
+Administrative salary expense is comprised of an allocation of NYSERDA's administrative and support unit salaries and fringe benefit expenses.
+The administrative salary and fringe benefit expenses allocated to NY Green Bank are included in Salaries and Benefits Expense.
+General and Administrative Expense includes costs such as rent, equipment and facility costs, and information technology costs allocated to NY Green Bank.